Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 2. Is it easier to get into Tufts through Early Decision or Regular Decision?

-Statistically, Early Decisions.
-The most recent available data (Class of 2022) shows ED applicants admitted at 42.31% versus 11.36% for RD, nearly four times higher.
+Statistically, Early Decision offers a significant advantage.
+The most recent available ED breakdown (Class of 2029) shows ED applicants admitted at 32.03% versus 8.45% for RD.
 Keep in mind ED is binding, and those applicants tend to be highly motivated and competitive.

 3. How hard is it to transfer to Tufts?